cielecki/day-composer/docs/link-expansion.md

 All special links must be followed by a magnifying glass emoji (🔎) to trigger the expansion.
 This is intentional to prevent accidental expansions.

+## HTML Comment Filtering

+During the link expansion process, Life Navigator automatically filters out top-level HTML comments from the final system prompt while preserving them in code blocks.
+This feature:

+- **Removes top-level HTML comments**: Comments like `<!-- DELETED TASK: ... -->` used to mark deleted tasks are filtered out
+- **Preserves code examples**: HTML comments inside markdown code blocks (fenced with ``` or indented with 4+ spaces) are kept intact
+- **Handles multi-line comments**: Comments spanning multiple lines are properly detected and removed
+- **Maintains code integrity**: Ensures that documentation and code examples remain unchanged

+This filtering ensures that the AI doesn't see deleted task markers and other HTML annotations while maintaining the integrity of code examples and documentation.